-Cassandra and I took part in the St Piran Furry by playing music with the Golowan Band.
-There were 600 school children from Penzance processing and dancing through the town.
-They sang in Morrab Gardens by the bandstand.
-It is wonderful children are taught Cornish traditions and songs so that they continue through the generations.
+Cassandra and I participated in the St Piran Furry, playing music with the Golowan Band.
+600 school children processed and danced throughout the town of Penzance.
+They later sang in Morrab Gardens by the bandstand.
+It is wonderful that children are taught the Cornish traditions to ensure their continuation throughout the generations.

-On Saturday we took Penkevyll the Lands End ‘Oss to St Pirans celebration in Redruth.
-Cassandra has handed over the Teazing of Penkevyll to me as she now wishes to put more energy into playing percussion with bands.
-Despite the showers and high winds it did not dampen the festival spirit.
+We also took Penkevyll the Lands End ‘Oss to the St Pirans celebration in Redruth.
+Cassandra has handed on the role of Teazer to me as she now wishes to put her energy into the percussion within the band.
+The showers and high winds did not dampen the festival spirit.

-Today is St Piran’s Day and we enjoyed a beautiful Sunday roast dinner and a bottle of Pinot wine in our local pub the St Buryan Inn.
+On the actual St Piran’s Day we enjoyed a beautiful roast dinner and a bottle of Pinot wine in our local pub the St Buryan Inn.

-Later that afternoon we attended the yearly St Piran’s event at the village hall, where all the residents gather for cream teas.
-It was good to converse the locals, answering any questions they had and listening to their opinions on local events.
-The residents in the village put a lot of effort into organizing their own events that are connected to the church.
+Later that afternoon we attended the yearly St Piran’s event at the village hall, where all residents gather for cream teas.
+It was enlightening to converse with the locals, answering any questions they had and listening to their opinions on local events.
+The residents in the village put a huge amount of effort into organizing their own events connected with the village church.